shotstack/oas-api-definition/.shins/source/index.html.md

 `GET /probe/{url}`

 Inspects any media asset (image, video, audio) on the internet using a hosted version of [FFprobe](https://ffmpeg.org/ffprobe.html).
+The probe endpoint returns useful information about an asset such as width, height, duration, rotation, framerate, etc...

 **Base URL:** https://api.shotstack.io/{version}